18kimn/imf_loans/content/text/raw/proposal.md

 The most important scheduling point I should make known is that I hope to study abroad in South Korea for a year beginning in March of 2022, and have applied for the Light Fellowship in language study for this purpose.
-If I receive the fellowship, I will take a leave of absence from regular studies from January through December of 2022, and return to work on the thesis and finish my last semester of Yale in Spring of 2023.
+If I receive the fellowship, which I will learn of next month, I will take a leave of absence from regular studies from January through December of 2022, and return to work on the thesis and finish my last semester of Yale in Spring of 2023.

 - November 1st
   - annotated wireframes for website completed